Grassy Knolls

 This particular exercise is on page 18, under the Mountains section, and is in three stages.
 The first stage is laying down the Transparent Yellow wash mixed with a Cobalt Blue wash in the distant field, pale New Gamboge in the middle distance, a pale strip of Cobalt Blue left in for the sky, and Quinacridone Gold in the foreground.
 Stages two and three then take you through laying down successive colour washes, reducing the intensity of the greens as they recede into the distance.
 One of things that I liked in particular is that you get the chance to paint wet-in-wet, as well as practice your hand at some negative painting.

-This exercise used a palette of 6 colours:
+This exercise used a palette of 6 colours

 - Transparent Yellow